Best Moodle Proctoring Plugin

 Procurement teams often start with a feature checklist from marketing pages.
 In practice, the plugins that survive pilot week share the same traits: no second student portal, reviewers work where grades are posted, and IT can explain where images are stored.

 Use the criteria below when comparing options.
-If you need a neutral feature matrix across vendors, see the planned guide on Moodle proctoring plugin comparison (coming in the weekly series).
 This article focuses on what “best” means for Moodle-first institutions.

 CriterionWhy it mattersWhat to look for

-LMS integration modelBolt-on portals add logins, sync delays, and support tickets when grades or enrolments drift.quizaccess plugin that enables proctoring inside standard Moodle quiz settings.
+LMS integration modelBolt-on portals add logins, sync delays, and support tickets when grades or enrolments drift.Native ProctorLink plugin that enables proctoring inside standard Moodle quiz settings.

 Student setup burdenEntrance grids fail when thousands of candidates cannot launch the exam on day one.Browser-native monitoring with no desktop app, extension, or second account.